848 Seymour St rezoning application

 Will there be access from both sides of the laneway?
 What vehicle traffic impact will this bring given the Robson St lane access ie any changes to Robson St parking?

-Bob . asked about 1 year ago
+Bob . asked over 1 year ago

 Thank you for the questions.
 The following responses have been provided by the applicant: